emmaolani/login-system-frontend/README.md

-# A front-end implementation of a login system
+# A front-end implementation of a login system using React
-### this is a front-end implementation of a login system that connects users to a backend server and
-### authenticates them, it also includes protected routes that can be accessed after authentication
+### this is a front-end implementation of a login system that connects users to a backend server and authenticates them, it also includes protected routes that can be accessed after authentication